PatrickPT/patrickpt.github.io/content/posts/2023_10_08_Hands_On_RAG/2023_10_08_Hands_On_RAG.md

 # TL;DR

-This blogpost shows an example for a Chatbot that uses Retrieval Augemnted Generation to retrieve domain specific knowledge before querying a Large Language Model
+This blogpost shows an example for a Chatbot that uses Retrieval Augmented Generation to retrieve domain specific knowledge before querying a Large Language Model

 # Hands on with Retrieval Augmented Generation

-For a primer on Retrieval Augemnted Generation please read my other post [What is Retrieval Augmented Generation?](/posts/rag_intro).
+For a primer on Retrieval Augmented Generation please read my other post [What is Retrieval Augmented Generation?](/posts/rag_intro).

-Retrieval Augemnted Generation can be a powerful architecture to easily built knowledge retrieval applications which (based on a recent [study](https://arxiv.org/abs/2310.03025)) even outperform LLM's with long context windows.
+Retrieval Augmented Generation can be a powerful architecture to easily built knowledge retrieval applications which (based on a recent [study](https://arxiv.org/abs/2310.03025)) even outperform LLM's with long context windows.

 # Prerequisites